Start Competitive Analysis today with these easy steps

 - And many more

-Answers to these questions will provide you with a foundation to create the Analysis.
-At a minimum, it’s essential to differentiate between firmly established players and startups.
-Pay attention to which competitors are accumulating funding at high rates.
+Answers to questions questions like these provides you with a foundation for your analysis.
+It’s important to differentiate between the established players and startups.
+Look at which competitors are accumulating funding.
 The number of employees your competitors have is interesting.
+How many are they recruiting.
 Their funding history and revenues can be important, but they will not give you the whole story.

 Take a look at how each competitor positions themselves in your market.
-Determine what their value proposition is.
-Understand what value the competitor brings to the market.
+Work out their value proposition is.
+What value does the competitor bring to the market.
 And how your competitor articulates their position within your mutual target audience.
-Start by answering these questions:
+Start by answering questions like these:

 - How do they position themselves?